frontarm/publications/james-k-nelson/articles/2018/10-17-passing-data-props-children/passing-props-to-children.md

 ///helper:styles.css
 ```

 How'd you go?
-If you got stuck on this exercise, head on over to my [React (without the buzzwords) course](/courses/learn-raw-react/).
+If you got stuck on this exercise, head on over to my [React fundamentals course](/courses/react-fundamentals/).
 It'll leave you as a master of React's element objects, and you can get started immediately!

 Which approach should I take?